Lesson 101: How To Brush Your Teeth

-This high-end yet affordable sonic-powered toothbrush is fully equipped with 4 modes which are cleaning mode, whitening mode, sensitive mode, and massage mode; all of which will contribute to the betterment of your oral care routine.
+This high-end yet affordable sonic-powered toothbrush is fully equipped with 3 modes which are cleaning mode, whitening mode, and sensitive mode; all of which will contribute to the betterment of your oral care routine.
 Assisted by this thoughtful creation, your brushing teeth experience and result will be elevated to a greater level.

 Now, let’s see the right techniques of how to brush your teeth.

 How to Brush your Teeth with the Right Techniques with Brudee Sonic Toothbrush

 First things first, you don’t need an inch of toothpaste as advertised on television or magazines.
 Applying a pea-sized amount of toothpaste is sufficient for an overall clean mouth.
 This will also save you money!
 Plus, a small amount of toothpaste will be powerful enough to give you a thorough cleaning with the sonic toothbrush as Brudee’s has the ability to agitate the fluids in your mouth (toothpaste, water, saliva) and turn them into a superior cleaning agent.